Skip to main content

 Collagen is generally considered safe during pregnancy and breastfeeding, because it is a food-derived protein.
 Still, every pregnancy is different, so confirm the dose and the brand with your obstetrician or midwife.
 Choose a third-party tested product to lower the risk of contaminants.

 Collagen has no major drug interactions for most people, since it is a food-based protein.
 Very high protein loads in general can affect people with advanced kidney disease, so people with kidney problems should ask their nephrologist first.
+Some collagen products contain trace vitamin K, which can affect warfarin.
 Collagen will not block antibiotics or thyroid medication the way some minerals can.

 People with mild kidney issues can usually use modest doses of collagen, but anyone with advanced kidney disease (eGFR under 30) should talk to their nephrologist before adding extra protein.
 The kidneys filter the breakdown products of protein, and a higher load can stress weaker kidneys.
 We adjust the plan based on your lab work, not a one-size dose.